adityaDel222/hello-world/README.md

 # hello-world
 My first repository on GitHub.

 Aditya here.
-I like to think, program and create stuff.
+I like to learn, think and program.
 I know C, C++, Python and front-end web development.